ph4ntonn/Stowaway/README_EN.md

 ![node](https://github.com/ph4ntonn/Stowaway/blob/master/img/sshtunnel.png)

-And I suggest to use the "sshtunnel" command to add the node into network when the firewall has stricted all the traffics expect for SSH(In general,you can just use "connect" command,it also works)
+And I suggest to use the "sshtunnel" command to add the node into network when the firewall has stricted all the traffics expect for SSH.In general,you can just use "connect" command,it also works(arm and mipsel agent doesn't support this function)

 - Upload/Download file: